ArborVote/docs/docs/stages.md

 ## Voting Stage
 After the debating stage ended, the voting phase starts.
 Participants can allocate vote tokens to arguments to vote for or against them.
-Everbody has the same share of vote tokens and vote cost scales quadratic.
+Everybody has the same share of vote tokens and vote cost scales quadratic.

 [read more](quadraticvoting.md)